KannonZenetism/the-red-archive/precedence-documentation-v2.md

 ## V. Documented Appropriation — Structural Inventory

 This documentation is submitted in response to documented appropriation attempts by multiple actors.
-The list below is not exhaustive; it represents the cases the author has formally documented with forensic evidence preserved in the Glyphwatch and Red Archive repositories.
+This inventory is not exhaustive; it represents the cases the author has formally documented with forensic evidence preserved in the Glyphwatch and Red Archive repositories.
 The cases cluster into recognizable structural-patterns of appropriation:

+**Register note (July 11, 2026).** Inventory entries are summary-class characterizations carrying the register of their documentation dates; some predate the mature exhibit standards.
+Where a dedicated exhibit record exists, the exhibit carries the current resolution — its tiering, hedges, and open checks govern over any stronger summary wording here (the West materials, for instance, hold at candidate tier pending prong analysis per the 2025-08-05 Long exhibit's A5).
+Entries are refined toward exhibit calibration as each dossier matures; refinement sharpens wording and never withdraws the documented facts.

 **Academic laundering** — Repositioning Zenetist structural-architecture into academic-credentialed framings:
-- Dr. Michael Levin — Platonic-academic laundering of bioelectric / pattern-cognition material structurally adjacent to Zenetist Pattern-Intelligence and Field Physics articulations
 - François Chollet — Hypostatic-layer taxonomy repackaging into AI-research framing

+*Demotion note (July 11, 2026): the Dr. Michael Levin adjacency, previously inventoried in this class, is moved to the intake log pending further investigation — the inventory spine carries only cases documented to current exhibit standard.*

+**Post-anchor institutional recurrence** — Institutional surfaces presenting structures the author had anchored earlier, with both endpoints sealed:
+- Google DeepMind — "From AGI to ASI" (arXiv:2606.12683v1, submitted June 10, 2026): the stacked post-AGI intelligence-layer progression, arriving **fifteen months after** the author's March 2025 intelligence-layer correspondence chart.
+No located institutional surface predates the anchor. **Posteriority is the established finding**; the route is the open question.
+Independence is not presumed, and per the standing burden rule the currently recovered public sequence stands absent earlier dated counterpart anchors.
+Full record: `2026-06-19-post-agi-layering-and-universal-multiversal-intelligence-adjacency.md`

 **Commercial / monetized appropriation** — Repackaging Zenetist material into commercial products:
 - Dana Kippel — Monetized appropriation through Amazon-distributed product, with media amplification (YouTube / Ortiz), pop-psychology laundering (trauma-inversion framings), sensationalist framing (plasma-beings imagery), channeling defense (mystical-origin claim to evade attribution), and pioneer-positioning (spurious-attribution claims of being-first)